gladshire/Semblans/README.md

 # Installation

-The easiest way to install Semblans is to download the latest the pre-built binaries [here](https://github.com/gladshire/Semblans/releases).
+The easiest way to install Semblans is via Docker, or to download the latest the binaries [here](https://github.com/gladshire/Semblans/releases).

 If instead the user wishes to build from source, they must clone this repository, navigate to the Semblans root directory and then call: